PassKit/smart-pass-link-from-csv-generator/README.md

 * `person.externalId`: external ID for the person.
 Used for some of the native PassKit integrations.

 ### Member Specific Fields
-* `members.tier.name`: the tier ID to enrol the member into.
+* `members.tier.id`: the tier ID to enrol the member into.
 * `members.member.externalId`: sets the 'external' ID of the member (i.e. the member ID as it's being used in your system).
 If provided then this can be used to query & update members.
 This field will be treated as unique within the program, and cannot be updated at a later stage.
 * `members.member.points`: primary points balance of the member.
 * `members.member.tierPoints`: tier points for the member.